natir/rustyread/Readme.md

 rustyread --theads {number of thread} simulate --reference {reference path} --quantity {quantity} > {reads}.fastq
 ```

-If you have `badread` install in your `PYTHON_PATH` rustyread can found error and quality model automaticly, but you can still use `--error-model` and `--qscore-model` option.
+If you have `badread` install in your python `sys.path` rustyread can found error and quality model automaticly, but you can still use `--error_model` and `--qscore_model` option.

 ### Full usage